 Economic Stability – A major reason for homelessness and suicides among Veterans is attributed to their sense of economic stability.
 Unless a Veteran’s employment is fulfilling, rewarding and enjoyable, it may exacerbate issues with mental and physical health to a potential detrimental point of homelessness and/or suicide.
 We provide workforce development workshops and programs to teach Expressive Arts Industry skills that can lead to enjoyable employment or entrepreneurship.

-CDS Staff utilize Trauma Informed Care Practices to help our Veterans with Traumatic Brain Injury (TBI), Post Traumatic Stress Disorder (PTSD), Military Sexual Trauma (MST) and other mental and physical issues strive to heal themselves and their families, as cohesive units, through Expressive Arts coping skills, life skills and Holistic mind-body philosophies for successful reintegration into civilian life.
+CDS Staff utilize Trauma Informed Care Practices to help our Veterans with Traumatic Brain Injury (TBI), Post Traumatic Stress Disorder (PTSD), Military Sexual Trauma (MST) and other mental and physical issues.
+At our academy, veterans and service members will find themselves in a safe and positive environment to strive towards healing themselves and their families.
+Healing lives one at a time to create more cohesive units through Expressive Arts coping skills, life skills and Holistic mind-body philosophies for successful reintegration into civilian life.

 Veteran Owned and Operated

 Research shows Expressive Arts is effective at augmenting traditional trauma interventions because it provides creative outlets that enhance attention and awareness in productive, corrective ways.
 Learning Expressive Arts skills promotes healing while mitigating trauma potentials that commonly occur during the reintegration process back into civilian life.